KenzoDu/RAG-explore_examples-BTBU/README.md

 It requires **Python 3.8 or later**.

-This example uses Python 3.8.11 on Windows and Python 3.9 on Macos
+This example works Python 3.8.11 on Windows and Python 3.9 on Macos here.

 ## Documentation Guidelines